funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

 Consecutive threads at indices (x, y) and (x, y+1) reads the same elements from row x of matrix a and thus uses the same burst from the global memory except at the edges for e.g. (x, y+m-1) and (x+1, 0) which reads 2 different rows x and x+1 from a with a stride of m (column width) and are not coalesced.<br/><br/>
 For matrix b, the threads at indices (x, y) and (x, y+1) reads consecutive columns y and y+1 and thus are coalesced.<br/><br/>
 ![Memory Coalescing](/docs/assets/coalesced.jpg)<br/><br/>
+In the above matrix, since elements are laid out in row-major order, consecutive threads access consecutive locations in the global memory and thus access is coalesced.<br/><br/>
 But if instead of the multiplication `c=a.b`, it was transpose of b i.e. `c=a.bT`, then consecutive thread access to elements of b are not coalesced and are strided by size of m and thus would perform worse than `c=a.b`.<br/><br/>
 In the above kernel instead of passing the transpose of b, we are interchanging the x and y coordinates of b during access.<br/><br/>
     ```cpp